Last Updated on

 If you’re coming from Ella or Nuwara Eliya then you may prefer just to take a taxi straight to Mirissa – just make sure to agree on a price in advance!
 Prices generally start at around 12,000 rupees for a one-way journey from Ella.

 Mirissa is a small enough town to reach everywhere on foot.
 If your accommodation is a bit further out of the way though, there are plenty of tuk tuks available to get you from a to b.
 If you’re looking to explore some of the surrounding areas then you can rent a scooter or hop on one of the buses passing through the main road.

 April and May tend to be the hottest months, but the increase in temperature leads to more rainfall.
-Outside of January-March, the months with the least rainfall are July and August, but the weather can be quite unpredictable in Sri Lanka as the country has 2 different monsoon seasons.
+Outside of January-March, the months with the least rainfall are July and August.
+Even if you visit at this time though, the weather can be quite unpredictable in both Mirissa and Sri Lanka as the country has 2 different monsoon seasons.

 Tours depart early, and so a tuk tuk will be sent to pick you up from your accommodation at around 5.45am.
 Mirissa whale watching club provided food and drink on board, as well as having a friendly and extremely knowledgeable crew.

 Coconut Tree Hill

 The best place to watch sunset in Mirissa is Coconut Tree Hill.
 Although it’s only approximately a 30-minute walk from the main beach, few people venture here so you may even have the place to yourself.
 There’s something special about the way the palm trees line up here that make it a beautiful spot to visit.

 There are 2 ways to reach Coconut Tree Hill, which is sometimes referred to as Palm Tree Grove.
 Either walk along the main road out of Mirissa town until you reach Maison D’hotes Sanda Beach.
 From there take the path on your right and you’ll come to a gate, behind which you should be able to walk directly to the palm trees.